Mychal Massie’s Biography and Profile

 In addition to having hosted his own top-rated talk show, Mychal has also guest-hosted on some of the top-rated national talk-shows.

 Mychal holds degrees in education, theology, and pastoral counseling.
 He began his writing career in 1999 shortly after becoming an editorial board member on a suburban Philadelphia newspaper.
 He wrote the foreword for the re-release of Booker T. Washington’s autobiography “Up From Slavery” (released by Pelican Publishing spring 2010).
-He is the author of “Random Rants: I Was Right Then And I Am Right Now” and “Blacks Are Victims: Because They’re Told They Are.”
-He has just completed his new book titled: “Alone With Jesus;” which is a devotional focusing on our daily walk with Christ.
-It is scheduled to be released mid-January, 2018.
+He is also the author of “Random Rants: I Was Right Then And I Am Right Now” and “Blacks Are Victims: Because They’re Told They Are.”
+“Alone With Jesus” is his latest work.